A Global Classroom

 And the Colmenares family is not alone in acknowledging the life-changing power of travel.
 Chesak, the father of two girls, recalls when his daughter Lillian, then 10, asked why people’s houses were so different from her own during a trip to Costa Rica.
 “That resulted in a long conversation about how lucky we are to live in the United States and to have a home that is larger than those of the majority of people’s homes around the world,” he says.
 On that same trip, he watched as his daughter Sylvia went from being terrified by the idea of going on a zip line, to doing it in tandem with him, then insisting on doing it alone.
 “She was screaming with joy the whole way down,” he says.

 Gina Bach, Exclusive Resorts' Vice President of Experiences, who has been with the company for 10-plus years, adds, “Traveling is a phenomenal way for parents to show their kids the world is a live classroom.
 From learning up close and personal about wildlife, botany, and marine life in the Galapagos, to grasping geography not from a book but from being on another continent, travel makes maps come alive.”
-As interest and priorities of Members have shifted, including an emphasis on family travel, the Club’s offerings have evolved.
+As interest and priorities of Members have shifted, including an emphasis on family travel, The Club’s offerings have evolved.
 “Our Members’ children have gone to a school in Kenya and not only have a better understanding of how fortunate they are, but those are real people and when Kenya is on the news, their little ears perk up to listen,” Bach adds.
 “Over the years, we have expanded the Experience Collection from four trips in 2008 to now offering 50+ curated itineraries for couples and families each year.”

 As Lucian has gotten older, the Colmenares family has started choosing vacations introducing him to new foods as well as history.
 Last year, on a trip to Anguilla, the family took a boat to a tiny island for lunch where the locals showed Lucian how to eat a lobster.
 “This guy told Lucian that Americans leave all the good stuff and then showed him how to eat every piece,” says Lisa.
 “Lucian became really thoughtful after that about how important it is to use the whole animal.”
 This year the family went to Tuscany.
 Angel came home with a deeper knowledge of Italian wine varietals, and Lisa brushed up on her Italian.
 As for Lucian, “I learned that most of the towns in Tuscany were built in the period of the Etruscans,” he says.
 “I also learned I love all of the different flavors of gelato."